scitran/client/Search-syntax.md

 VWFA FOV Hebrew
 >>
 ```
-The exact vs. contains options are also used for labels describing session, analysis, acquisition, collection, and the file **name**.
+The exact vs. contains options are also used for labels describing session, analysis, acquisition, collection, and file **name**.

+**N.B.**  'contains' is case insensitive; 'exact' is case-sensitive.

 ### Labels and names

 Most objects are described by a **label**.
 There is one exception, however.
 When we search for files we search on the **name**, not the **label**.

 ## Search examples

 See the searches illustrated in [s_stSearches.m](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m).
 Here are a few examples from that file.

 ```
+% All the projects
 projects = st.search('projects');

-VWFAsessions = st.search('sessions','project label','VWFA');
+% All the projects, and print the count projects = st.search('project',...
+    'all_data',true,...
+    'summary',true);

+% Get the sessions within a project sessions = st.search('session',...
+    'project id',projectID,...
+    'summary',true);

 files = st.search('files',...
     'collection label','Anatomy Male 45-55',...
     'acquisition label','Localizer',...
     'file type','nifti');

+sessions = st.search('session',...
+    'collection label exact','Anatomy Male 45-55',...
+    'subject code','SU ex10316',...
+    'summary',true);

 thisProject = 'ALDIT';
 [sessions,srchCmd] = st.search('session',...